Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 and to every thing that creepeth upon the earth, wherein there is life-breath,

-I have given every green herb for food — and it was so.
+I have given every green herb for food, and it was so.

 \v 31 And God saw every thing that He had made,

 and, behold, it was very good.

-And there was evening and there was morning — the sixth day.
+And there was evening and there was morning, the sixth day.

 \c 2